epfl-ada/ada-2021-project-name/docs/index.md

 In the year 2013, many lawyers spoke up about blockchain and cryptocurrency.It is an interesting observation since in that year bitcoin witnessed major developments in the legal framework and has received widespread attention from newspapers.
 In the years 2015 and 2016, the media group made its appearance among the top 5 occupations.

+Now let’s see how fast did the Bitcoin/Cryptocurrency hype spread in different professional groups.

 {% include  accumulated_quotation_count_by_occupations.html %}

+Here we can see that the rate was approximately the same until 2014, and after that businessmen started talking exponentially more… This quite makes sense, since in 2014 the whole world was discussing the event that we mentioned previously - the hack of the biggest crypto exchange.
+It is believed that there is no such thing as bad publicity, and that nicely plays with what we see here.
+Even thought the noticeable event was negative, it was an important starting point which drew attention of businesses to this technology, and after that - the topic spread faster and faster in the group.

+We can also see that economists’ rate became much steeper in late 2016, since it was the time when bitcoin hit the unheard price of ~$20k.
+Economist started discussing how volatile it is, or how bitcoin will become the future of human economy.

 2) When were the most «Popularity growing» events